wolfmanjm/Shared3DObjects/README.md

 drives
 * w-wheel.scad - Steve Grabers W Wheel, for using in openscad designs to make sure it fits
-* four_wheels.scad - a modified version of Johanns four wheel carriage design to fit Makerslide using W Wheels
+* four_wheels.scad - a modified version of [jcrocholl](https://github.com/jcrocholl/kossel) four wheel carriage
+  design to fit Makerslide using W Wheels